Close

 Rowena Langston

 Following a PhD on shorebird ecology with the late Peter Evans, at Durham University, Rowena has worked for over 20 years as a conservation biologist, mainly with the BTO and the RSPB.
 Her work involves providing scientific advice on a range of issues, notably relating to sites and species safeguard, to conservation and policy colleagues at RSPB and partner organisations.
-Formerly, Rowena was a very active shorebird ringer, especially with the Wash Wader Ringing Group and SCAN in North Wales.
-General Secretary, 2001-2004, ExCo member 2001-2007.
+Formerly, Rowena was an active shorebird ringer, especially with the Wash Wader Ringing Group and SCAN in North Wales.

 Tomas Gunnarsson